 Look at it this way.
 Let’s say you get paid $20 from working at a local donut shop.
 You use that $20 to buy lunch from a local street vendor.
 The street vendor uses that $20 to take a taxi home.
 Then that taxi driver uses the $20 to pay his babysitter.
 The babysitter uses that $20 to buy groceries at the local farmers market and so on.
 You see…that one $20 bill just produced $100 of economic value that stayed within the community which is really good for the local economy.

-Anywhere along that $20 bill’s journey it could have been spent at Walmart, Taco Bell or IKEA, and whoosh, the profits from your hard-earned money is siphoned directly out of Oregon and into the bank account of some millionaire stranger.
+Anywhere along that $20 bill’s journey it could have been spent at Walmart, Taco Bell or IKEA, and whoosh, the profits from your hard-earned money are siphoned directly out of Oregon and into the bank account of some millionaire stranger.
 Zero economic benefit to your small town and community.

 Concerned about higher prices or smaller inventory?
 When you support local, those businesses will then have the resources to hire more staff, invest in a larger selection, reduce their prices or offer more frequent sales.
 Supporting local businesses is a win-win.